dataobservatory-eu/digitalmusicobservatory/content/publication/listen_local_2020/index.md

 publication_types = ["4"]

 # Abstract and optional shortened version.
-abstract: Why are the total market shares of Slovak music relatively low both on the domestic and the foreign markets?
+abstract = "Why are the total market shares of Slovak music relatively low both on the domestic and the foreign markets?
 How can we measure the market share of the Slovak music in the domestic and foreign markets?
-We offer some answers and solution based on empirical research and with the creation of a database and an AI application.
+We offer some answers and solution based on empirical research and with the creation of a database and an AI application."

 # Is this a selected publication? (true/false)
 featured = true